zaradisht2003/ai_verification_studio/README.md

 **Datasets & External Models Verification Policy:**
 - No static datasets or pre-trained models are downloaded or stored algorithmically.
 - Input context strictly relies on user-provided `.txt` specifications or user-uploaded design parameter `.pdf` documents within the GUI.
-- AI Models (Gemini, Codestral, OpenRouter) are strictly accessed remotely over the network via standard API hooks.
+- Gemini AI Models are strictly accessed remotely over the network via standard API hooks.
 There are no locally downloaded LLM files or proprietary weights utilized explicitly due to their size footprint, eliminating the need for automated resource downloads by the software tool.